Amitrk619/Port-Hamiltonian-system/README.md

 # Simple Problem : Mass-spring

-I have taken a simple problem of mass-spring for our first part of simulation.
+A simple problem of mass-spring is being taken for our first part of simulation.
 The spring-mass system consists of a point mass with weight (m), a linear spring with spring constant (k).
 The point mass(m) is moving in one direction without any friction under the influence of a spring force corresponding to the spring with constant(K).